ICTman1076/twitfakes/docs/README.md

 it easier to set up.
 Currently, they are setup to detect fakes for [@LBRYio](https://twitter.com/LBRYio), the account this was designed for, but you can set it up for something else.

-**You can access the repository at https://github.com/ICTman1076/twitfakes** - it's open source!
+**You can access the repository at [https://github.com/ICTman1076/twitfakes](https://github.com/ICTman1076/twitfakes)** - it's [open source](https://ictman1076.github.io/twitfakes/licensesummary)!

 ## Installation

-To install, go to xyz.
+To install, go to [https://ictman1076.github.io/twitfakes/install](https://ictman1076.github.io/twitfakes/install).

 ## Running the script